-Intelligence Community: Intelligence Community and elements of the Intelligence Community refers to the: (1) Office of the Director of National Intelligence; (2) Central Intelligence Agency; (3) National Security Agency; (4) Defense Intelligence Agency; (5) National Geospatial-Intelligence Agency; (6) National Reconnaissance Office; (7) other offices within DoD for the collection of specialized national foreign intelligence through reconnaissance programs; (8) intelligence and counterintelligence elements of the Army, the Navy, the Air Force, and the Marine Corps; (9) intelligence elements of the Federal Bureau of Investigation; (10) Office of National Security Intelligence of the Drug Enforcement Administration; (11) Office of Intelligence and Counterintelligence and Analysis of the Department of the Treasury, (14) Office of Intelligence and Analysis of the Department of the Treasury, (14) Office of Intelligence and Analysis of the Department of agency as may be designated by the President, or designated jointly by the Director and the head of the department or agency concerned, as an element of the Intelligence Community of the department or agency concerned, as an element of the Intelligence Community.
-(CNSSI 4009-2015 E0 12333 (As amended by EOS 13284 (2003), 13355 (2004) and 13470 (2008))
+Intelligence Community: Intelligence Community and elements of the Intelligence Community refers to the:

+(1) Office of the Director of National Intelligence; (2) Central Intelligence Agency; (3) National Security Agency;

+(4) Defense Intelligence Agency; (5) National Geospatial-Intelligence Agency; (6) National Reconnaissance Office;

+(7) other offices within DoD for the collection of specialized national foreign intelligence through reconnaissance programs; (8) intelligence and counterintelligence elements of the Army, the Navy, the Air Force, and the Marine Corps; (9) intelligence elements of the Federal Bureau of Investigation; (10) Office of National Security Intelligence of the Drug Enforcement Administration; (11) Office of Intelligence and Counterintelligence of the Department of Energy; (12) Bureau of Intelligence and Research of the Department of State; (13) Office of Intelligence and Analysis of the Department of the Treasury; (14) Office of Intelligence and Analysis of the Department of Homeland Security; (15) intelligence and counterintelligence elements of the U.S. Coast Guard; and (16) Such other elements of any department or agency as may be designated by the President, or designated jointly by the Director and the head of the department or agency concerned, as an element of the Intelligence Community.
+(CNSSI 4009-2015 E0 12333 (As amended by EOs 13284 (2003), 13355 (2004) and 13470 (2008))